The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

+The integral formulation introduced here proved particularly influential: many subsequent sparse regression studies adopted the same approach to mitigate PIC noise.
+It should be noted, however, that the integral technique used by \citet{alves_data-driven_2022} is one instance of a broader class of weak-form methods; the WSINDy framework of \citet{messenger_weak_2021} and the approach of \citet{reinbold_using_2020}, offer more general formulations using smooth kernel functions rather than box integrals.
+Future work on improving closure relations will focus on utilising the hierarchy of models as a guiding framework for selecting the terms most important to the dynamics when constructing new closures.
+Throughout this work, the authors utilised SINDy primarily as a means of confirming the equations of motion of the system and then inferring the closure.
+This highlighted a limitation of the SINDy method when applied to the closure problem, as it is more suited to finding governing PDEs of the system, as opposed to explicit closure relations.

+The sparse-regression approach was extended to a ten-moment reconnection model by \citet{donaghy_search_2023}, who used SINDy to discover a closure truncating the hierarchy at the pressure tensor.
+Training data were generated from fully kinetic PIC simulations of a collisionless Harris sheet reconnection problem using the PSC code \citep{germaschewski_plasma_2016}, with the integral formulation of \citet{alves_data-driven_2022} employed to mitigate particle noise.

+The study first verified the ten-moment model against the PIC data, satisfying the zeroth-, first-, and second-order moment equations with normalised $L_2$ error $\leq 0.28$ for the on-diagonal terms.
+The off-diagonal terms, however, proved difficult to recover accurately, with the discovered equations exhibiting large coefficient errors, echoing the difficulties encountered by \citet{laperre_identification_2022} with the off-diagonal pressure tensor in a neural network context.
+The discovered solutions deviated narrowly from conservation laws, with SINDy eliminating low-magnitude terms that fell below the sparsity threshold; the authors argued this reflected the choice of elimination bounds rather than a genuine violation of conservation, and suggested that feature scaling could alleviate this issue.

-When comparing the discovered closure model to the Hammett-Perkins model baseline, the on-diagonal terms significantly reduced numerical error over the baseline, while the off-diagonal terms were unsuccessfully modelled, failing to reduce numerical error.
-The discovered closure was found to hold well in the non-linear phase, but could not be guaranteed for the linear phase, as the data for the linear phase did not have a large enough signal-to-noise ratio for the linear phase to be included in training.
+When comparing the discovered closure to the local Hammett-Perkins baseline (most readily assessed via Table~5 of \citet{donaghy_search_2023}, which compares the tensor components directly), the on-diagonal terms showed significantly reduced numerical error, while the off-diagonal terms failed to improve over the baseline.
+The discovered closure performed well in the non-linear phase but could not be validated in the linear regime, where the signal-to-noise ratio was too low for reliable training.
+The persistent difficulty with the off-diagonal pressure components across both neural network \citep{laperre_identification_2022} and sparse regression approaches suggests that this challenge may be intrinsic to the reconnection geometry or the available data, rather than specific to any one method.
+Whether three-dimensional data, larger training sets, or alternative architectures can resolve this is not yet known.

-The authors were unable to demonstrate the performance of their discovered closure relation in the linear regime due to the low signal-to-noise ratio.
-Future studies will need to investigate these regimes of significant noise to ensure the closure models can capture all the relevant dynamics.
-In this case, the kinetic simulation data has inherent systemic noise that must be mitigated for the models to be properly trained and tested; however, reducing the noise levels in the simulations will require new numerical techniques or a non-trivial amount of additional computational resources to increase the number of particles.